How to reduce the likelihood of cracks in the beam. How to avoid cracking timber in a wooden house? Drying logs with high frequency currents

 To seal cracks, you can use a mixture of sawdust and PVA glue.

-1. Application of a stub.
-The plug is a regular piece of wood cut to fit the hole.
-Hammer it with a hammer.
+1. The use of a stub.
+The plug is an ordinary wood chip made to fit the hole.
+Hit it with a hammer.
 It is not recommended to use excessive force when driving the wedge - this can split the wood.
 Since it will continue to dry out, PVA glue must be applied to the wedge.
-The place of repair is sealed with putty or a solution made of sawdust and glue.
+The repair site is sealed with putty or a solution made from sawdust and glue.

-2. Sealing with homemade putty.
+2. Seal with homemade putty.
 Small sawdust and PVA glue are used as ingredients.
-The consistency of the mortar should correspond to the usual wall putty.
-The cavities are filled with material using rubber spatula...
+The consistency of the solution should correspond to the usual wall putty.
+Cavities are filled with material using rubber spatula.
 After it dries, the next layer is applied.
-After that, the surface is smoothed and polished.
+After that, the surface is leveled and polished.
 For improvement appearance the place of repair can be tinted.

-3. Use of facade sealant.
+3. The use of facade sealant.
 This is a new unique product of the chemical industry.
 The sealant has high adhesion and is environmentally friendly.
-It can deform, changing in size up to 25% of the volume, without loss technical characteristics...
-In this case, the temperature range at which the sealant can be used is from -50 ° C to + 50 ° C. The material is placed in the cavity using glue gun...
+It can be deformed, changing in size up to 25% of the volume, without losing specifications.
+At the same time, the temperature range at which the sealant can be used is from - 50º C to + 50º C. The material is placed in the cavity using glue gun.
 After that, the surface is leveled.

-4. Application of wood putty.
-This material can be used to seal both end and longitudinal cracks.
-It should be borne in mind that holes with a size of no more than 3 mm can be processed with this composition.
+4. Application of putty on wood.
+With the help of this material, it is possible to seal both end and longitudinal cracks.
+It should be noted that holes with a size of no more than 3 mm can be processed with this composition.
 Otherwise, the material will fall out quickly.
-It should only be applied on a dry surface.
-Sold putty in a ready-to-use color natural wood...
-No additional finishing is required after application.
-The material is resistant to water, frost and ultraviolet light.
+It should only be applied to dry surfaces.
+Putty is sold in a ready-to-use color form natural wood.
+After application, additional finishing is not required.
+The material is water, frost and UV resistant.

 5. Caulking.
 This is an ancient way of repairing wooden log cabins, tried and tested for centuries.
-To seal the cavities, ordinary moss is used, of which there is a lot in the forest.
-The good thing about moss is that this material has a very low degree of thermal conductivity.
-Embedding with moss is additional thermal insulation.
-Caulking is carried out with a well-soaked and squeezed material.
-It is tamped tightly into the holes with a wooden spatula.
-As it dries, the moss expands and fills in the smallest gaps.
+To seal the cavities, ordinary moss is used, which is very abundant in the forest.
+The use of moss is good because this material has a very low degree of thermal conductivity.
+Moss seal is an additional thermal insulation.
+Caulking is carried out with well-soaked and pressed material.
+It is tightly packed into the holes with a wooden spatula.
+As the moss dries, it increases in volume and fills the smallest cracks.
 The protruding excess is carefully cut off.
 This method is environmentally friendly and does not require capital investments.

-The durability of the structure depends on the quality of the drying of the wood, otherwise the timber may bend over time, rot, and insects and fungus will surely start in it.
-So how to dry the timber without cracks and residual harmful moisture?
-After all, only proper drying will improve the mechanical properties of wood, prevent warping, decay and cracking.
+The durability of the structure depends on the quality of the drying of the wood, otherwise the timber may warp, rot over time, and insects and fungus will definitely start in it.
+So how to dry a timber without cracks and residual harmful moisture?
+After all, only proper drying will improve the mechanical qualities of wood, prevent it from warping, rotting and cracking.

-Note that the instruction states: the moisture indicator indicates the amount of water in the wood.
-By the way, this moisture is both free and bound.
-But free moisture evaporates well, making wood lighter, and bound moisture leaves very slowly.
+Note that the instruction states: the moisture index indicates the amount of water in the wood.
+By the way, this moisture can be both free and bound.
+But free moisture evaporates well, lightening the wood, and bound moisture leaves very slowly.

 Features of dried timber

-It is clear that moisture from the outer layers evaporates intensively first.
-This is what creates great stress in the wood: surface tension and the appearance of cracks.
+It is clear that at first moisture from the outer layers intensively evaporates.
+This is what creates a lot of stress in the wood: stretching the surface and the appearance of cracks.

 Varieties of timber

-Experts clarify how to dry a beam of different shrinkage coefficient:
+Experts specify how to dry timber with different shrinkage coefficient:

-• low-withering - pine, spruce, fir, white poplar, cedar;
+• low drying - pine, spruce, fir, white poplar, cedar;

-• moderately dry- beech, oak, aspen, elm, black poplar, ash, small-leaved linden;
+• medium drying- beech, oak, aspen, elm, black poplar, ash, small-leaved linden;

-• severely dry- hornbeam, Norway maple, birch, larch.
+• strongly shrinking- hornbeam, Norway maple, birch, larch.

-Percentage = mass of water in wood / mass of dry wood.
+Percentage = weight of water in wood/weight of dry wood.

 Dried lumber properties